Customization APIs

 Tag JSON

-Calls to the Tag API each return an HTTP response body containing a "tag" object in JSON (or, in the case of the Tag List call, an array of such objects).
-The object is made up of the fields (name:value pairs) shown in the following example:
+Calls to the Tag API return an HTTP response with a JSON "tag" object, or an array of such objects for the Tag List call.
+The object contains fields as shown in the following example:

 {